 If you’re wondering how much discomfort you might experience from an IUD insertion, consider the factors that may make a difference.

-People who have had vaginal deliveries
+On average, people who have had vaginal deliveries

 If you experience a lot of pain with pelvic exams or speculum placement, you might also be more likely to feel pain with an IUD insertion.